Estimating the distribution of marks of a homogeneous marked Poisson process: Introduction

-Using standard results on almost sure consistency and asymptotic normality for the mle, coupled with continuity and differentiability of the function that defines the solution of the Ramanujan equations, via the continuous mapping theorem and the delta method, we obtain almost sure consistency and asymptotic normality of the desired mle of $(\bm{q},\bm{p})$.
-Taking into account the fact that the set of frequencies in a beam often is a basic frequency and its overtones, or equivalently that the set of wavelengths consist of a dominant wavelength and its fractions, it makes sense to model the wavelength distribution $\bm{q}$ as a decreasing sequence.
-This is a motivation for finding an order restricted estimator of $\bm{q}$, and we therefore propose the $l^2$ projection of the unrestricted mle of $\bm{q}$ on the set of decreasing probability mass functions.
-We are then able to use results on consistency and limit distributions for such isotonic regression estimators, see \cite{robertsonorder}, \cite{jankowski:wellner:2009} for results for i.i.d data and \cite{anevski:pastukhov:2018-general} for general results.
+Using standard results on almost sure consistency and asymptotic normality for the mle, coupled with continuity and differentiability of the function that defines the solution of the Ramanujan equations, via the continuous mapping theorem and the delta method we obtain almost sure consistency and asymptotic normality of the desired mle of $(\bm{q},\bm{p})$.
+Taking into account the fact that often the set of frequencies in a beam is a basic frequency and its overtones or, equivalently, that the set of wavelengths consists of a dominant wavelength and its fractions, it makes sense to model the wavelength distribution $\bm{q}$ as a decreasing sequence.
+This is a motivation for finding an order restricted estimator of $\bm{q}$, and we therefore propose the $l^2$-projection of the unrestricted mle of $\bm{q}$ on the set of decreasing probability mass functions.
+We are then able to use results on consistency and limit distribution for such isotonic regression estimators, see \cite{jankowski:wellner:2009, robertsonorder} for the results for i.i.d data and \cite{anevski:pastukhov:2018-general} for general results.

 The remainder of the paper is organised as follows.
-In Section \ref{sec:motivation} we give a detailed description of the detector model that is being used, of the Poisson process model for the beam and of the Poisson data generated from the detector, cf. Lemma \ref{indepcounts}.
-In Section \ref{sec:inference-parameters} we study the likelihood approach to estimating the parameters $(\bm{q},\bm{p})$, and the system of algebraic equations that facilitates the estimation.
-In Theorem \ref{qptild} we show that if the number of equations is $k=2s-1$ then there is a unique mle of $(\bm{q},\bm{p})$, obtained by the solution of the algebraic equations.
-In Subsection \ref{subsec:asumpt-mle} and Theorem \ref{thmmle} we derive the consistency and asymptotic normality of the mle of $(\bm{q},\bm{p})$.
-In Subsection \ref{subsec:decreasing} we define an order restricted estimator of $\bm{q}$ and state its consistency and asymptotic distribution in Theorem \ref{thm:order-mle}.
-Finally in Section \ref{sec:discussion} we discuss the obtained results and some remaining and interesting future problems.
+In Section \ref{sec:motivation} we give a detailed description of the detector model that is being used, Poisson process model for the beam and the data generated from the detector, cf. Lemma \ref{indepcounts}.
+In Section \ref{sec:inference-parameters} we study the likelihood approach for estimation of the parameters $(\bm{q},\bm{p})$ and the system of algebraic equations that facilitates the estimation.
+In Theorem \ref{qptild} we show that if the number of equations is $k=2s-1$, then there is a unique mle of $(\bm{q},\bm{p})$ obtained by the solution of the algebraic equations.
+In Theorem \ref{thmmle} we derive consistency and asymptotic normality of the mle of $(\bm{q},\bm{p})$.
+In Section \ref{sec:order-restricted} we define an order restricted estimator of $\bm{q}$ and state its consistency and asymptotic distribution in Theorem \ref{thm:order-mle}.
+Finally, in Section \ref{sec:discussion} we discuss the obtained results and some remaining and interesting future problems.